sogis/qgs_creator_mock/README.md

 On a System with:
 * i7-8565U CPU (4 cores)

-Pro of this benchmark method is, that all process time and mem usage is measures.
+Pro of this benchmark method is, that all process time and mem usage is measured.
 Including eventually existing docker bottle necks.